What is Medicare?

 Annual Enrollment Period

-Those who have a Medicare Supplement may drop their supplement and enroll in
+• Those who have a Medicare Supplement may drop their supplement and enroll in Medicare Advantage Plan.

-January 1, 2012 is when all changes will be effective
+• January 1, 2012 is when all changes became effective.

 Medicare Advantage Disenrollment Period

-If you switch to Original Medicare you have until February 14th to join a Stand-alone
+• If you switch to Original Medicare you have until February 14th to join a Stand-alone Medicare Prescription Drug Plan.

 Medicare’s General Enrollment Period